 The Scheme is subject to credit risk because it invests in bonds via pooled funds.
-The Trustees manage their exposure to credit risk by only investing in pooled funds that have a diversified exposure to different credit issuers.
+The Trustees manage their exposure to credit risk by only investing in pooled funds that have a diversified exposure to different credit issuers, and only invest in bonds that are classified as "investment grade".